 Tucked away in the Rocky Mountains of Montana, Big Sky is well-known for its downhill trails that offer hiking in the summers, and skiing in the winters.

-In the heart of Big Sky you must check out Ousel Falls Park, which features waterfalls, picnic areas, and fantastic views because it is fairly close to Yellowstone.
+In the heart of Big Sky, you must check out Ousel Falls Park, which features waterfalls, picnic areas, and fantastic views because it is fairly close to Yellowstone.

 The Gallatin River cuts through the Gallatin Canyon just a few miles from the town of Big Sky on the northeast side, offering even more places to view, and some stunning scenery to witness wildlife in the natural habitats.

-Bozeman, which is located at the foot of Bridger Mountains, is just a short drive from Big Sky.
+Bozeman, which is located at the foot of the Bridger Mountains, is just a short drive from Big Sky.
 This town is more suburban-based but features must-sees such as the Montana State University’s Museum of the Rockies.

-This museum features a Siebel Dinosaur Complex and a planetarium, and just on the outskirts of Bozeman itself, are the Spanish Peaks, which offer more trails for skiing, biking and hiking!
+This museum features a Siebel Dinosaur Complex and a planetarium, and just on the outskirts of Bozeman itself, are the Spanish Peaks, which offer more trails for skiing, biking, and hiking!